cferdinandi/kelp/CONTRIBUTING.md

 If you're missing any or all of these, no worries!
 I'll take care of it.
 But if you're able to do any of that work, it's immensely helpful.

+## Writing Tests

+Tests for interactive Kelp components can be found in the `/tests` directory, and use [Playwright](https://playwright.dev).

+Because it's a UI library, Kelp tests use a real HTML file in addition to a test spec.

+See the `/tests/example` directory for a starter for writing a new test.

 ## Contributor License Agreement

 Please note that any Pull Requests must agree to the _Kelp Contributor License Agreement_ below in order to be merged into the project.